 Above all, it is important to find a place that feels like home.
 Some people will feel this the moment they step on campus.
 Others will take some time to find this feeling.
 Remember, this is the next step, not the final step.
 If you get to a university and find that it is not what you thought it would be, there are always opportunities to transfer.
 I am a big believer that everything happens for a reason, and you will be where you are meant to be.

 In the end, it is often those intangibles that make the decision.
 For me, I found that feeling of home at Notre Dame.
 I cannot emphasize enough how special it is to have a place that will forever have a hold on your heart.
 At the end of my first year, I cried when my parents picked me up to take me back to Florida because I was so sad to leave.
 While it definitely hurt my mom’s feelings, I knew that she was thankful that I had found the place where I felt I belonged.
 I love Notre Dame.
 I believe in its mission.
 It is the kind of connection I have with my alma mater that I wish for you.

 I am confident that there are many places out there where you will thrive.
 However, try to take this time to truly discern what you want during the next four years.
 As it is said many times around here, college can be more than just a four-year decision.
 If you discern carefully, you will find that it will be something that supports you throughout your journey in life.

-Mary Katheryn Whittington is an admissions counselor for the following areas: Alabama, Florida, Georgia, and Mississippi.
-Learn more.
+Mary Katheryn Whittington is an admissions counselor for the following areas: Alabama, Arizona, Florida, and Mississippi.